During the procedure

 After the procedure

 After your abdominal ultrasound, your doctor will discuss the results with you at a later time.
-Usually, if no aneurysm is found, your doctor won't recommend any additional screenings.
-If an aneurysm is found, your doctor will discuss the need for any further tests and your treatment options with you.
+Usually, if no aneurysm or other problems are found, your doctor won't recommend any additional screenings.
+If an aneurysm or another problem is found, your doctor will discuss the need for any further tests and your treatment options with you.

-- Abdominal ultrasound.
+- Ultrasound — Abdomen.
 Radiological Society of North America and American College of Radiology. http://www.radiologyinfo.org/en/info.cfm?pg=abdominus.
-Accessed Aug.
-22, 2012.
+Accessed July 13, 2015.

 - Screening for abdominal aortic aneurysm: Recommendation statement.
 U.S. Preventive Services Task Force. http://www.uspreventiveservicestaskforce.org/Page/Document/RecommendationStatementFinal/abdominal-aortic-aneurysm-screening.
 Accessed July 13, 2015.

 - Jim J, et al. Management of symptomatic (nonruptured) and ruptured abdominal aortic aneurysm. http://www.uptodate.com/home.
 Accessed July 15, 2015.